mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 # Understanding What Is Happening

 I followed the approach taken by Karpathy and Justin Johnson in [ __this paper__ ](https://arxiv.org/abs/1506.02078) and tried to visualize output of each element of hidden state vector (hidden cell) as the function of input.
 In normal natural language dataset I couldn't get significantly interpretable result.
-I simplified the problem by using a more structured and context free language having short term dependencies The language (a rule based sequence actually) consists of only parenthesis and numbers and has the following rules:-
+I simplified the problem by using a more structured and context free language having short term dependencies The language (a rule based sequence actually) consists of only parenthesis and numbers and has the following grammar:-

+* The alphabet consists of [(, ), 1, 2, 3, 4 ] (separated by space)
+* The maximum nesting level allowed is 4
+* Inside a nesting level, numbers are randomly placed inside but the number must indicate the nesting level.

+With the above simple 'parenthesis language' as training data, I trained a 1-layer GRU having 15 hidden cells (hidden vector has 15 elements) and generated a heatmap showing their activation value.
+In the heatmap, orangeish cells represent values less than zero while the blueish cells represent values greater than zero.

 <link rel="stylesheet" href="https://cdn.pydata.org/bokeh/release/bokeh-0.12.6.min.css" type="text/css" />
 <script type="text/javascript" src="https://cdn.pydata.org/bokeh/release/bokeh-0.12.6.min.js"></script>